-The Lord Mayor is Councillor Mohammed Abbasi.
+The Lord Mayor of Oxford is Councillor Delia Sinclair.

 The Lord Mayor represents the Council at civic and ceremonial events.
 He/she spends a great deal of time promoting the City, the key initiatives of the City Council and supporting a wide range of Oxford based voluntary and other organisations.

 The Lord Mayor generally carries out in excess of 300 engagements each year.
 These engagements cover a wide spectrum of events from high profile Royal visits and leading the City's annual Remembrance Sunday service, to small community group meetings and charity events.

 The Lord Mayor also chairs meetings of full council.

 The post of Lord Mayor of Oxford is different to that of the Mayor of London in that it is a ceremonial post carrying no political power.
 The political head of the City Council is the Leader of the Council.

 The Lord Mayor is elected annually in May when all city councillors meet together at the Annual Meeting of Council.
 The Lord Mayor must be a councillor and is chosen on length of service.
 Each Lord Mayor's term of office is for one year, during which time he/she also continues their ward duties.

 The Lord Mayor welcomes invitations to attend events, no matter how small or large.
 If you have an event you would like the Lord Mayor to attend, please contact the Civic Office Holders' PA on 01865 252414 or Email us.